jimthompson5802/gh_copilot/codex/generate_documentation/documentation_dir/large_module_sequence_encoders.md

 - `bidirectional`: A boolean value indicating whether to use bidirectional recurrent layers.
 - `activation`: A string indicating the activation function to use in the recurrent layers.
 - `recurrent_activation`: A string indicating the recurrent activation function to use in the recurrent layers.
-- `unit_forget_bias`: A boolean value indicating whether to use a bias in the forget gate of the recurrent layers.
+- `unit_forget_bias`: A boolean value indicating whether to use a bias term in the forget gate of the recurrent layers.
 - `recurrent_initializer`: A string indicating the initializer to use for the recurrent layers.
 - `dropout`: A float representing the dropout rate in the recurrent layers.
 - `fc_layers`: A list of dictionaries representing the configuration of the fully connected layers.
-- `num_fc_layers`: An integer representing the number of fully connected layers to use.
+- `num_fc_layers`: An integer representing the number of fully connected layers.
 - `output_size`: An integer representing the size of the output of the fully connected layers.
-- `use_bias`: A boolean value indicating whether to use a bias in the fully connected layers.
+- `use_bias`: A boolean value indicating whether to use a bias term in the fully connected layers.
 - `weights_initializer`: A string indicating the initializer to use for the weights of the fully connected layers.
-- `bias_initializer`: A string indicating the initializer to use for the biases of the fully connected layers.
+- `bias_initializer`: A string indicating the initializer to use for the bias terms of the fully connected layers.
 - `norm`: A string indicating the normalization layer to use.
 - `norm_params`: A dictionary containing the parameters for the normalization layer.
 - `fc_activation`: A string indicating the activation function to use in the fully connected layers.
 - `fc_dropout`: A float representing the dropout rate in the fully connected layers.
 - `reduce_output`: A string indicating how to reduce the output tensor of the convolutional layers.

 The `__init__` method initializes the various components of the encoder based on the provided parameters.
-It creates instances of other classes, such as `EmbedSequence`, `Conv1DStack`, `RecurrentStack`, and `FCStack`, and sets their configurations based on the input parameters.
+It creates instances of other classes, such as `EmbedSequence`, `Conv1DStack`, `RecurrentStack`, and `FCStack`, and sets them as attributes of the encoder object.
+It also sets the `config` attribute of the encoder object to the provided `encoder_config` parameter.

+Overall, the `__init__` method sets up the encoder object with the specified configuration and initializes its components.

 #### **Method Details**
 This code defines a class called `Encoder` with an `__init__` method that takes in a variety of parameters to configure the encoder.
 Here is a breakdown of the parameters: